 3. Condiments, Spices, sauces, Sweeteners, and herbs

-There are countless variety of fancy condiments, spices, sauces, sweeteners and herbs for vegan.
+There are countless varieties of fancy condiments, spices, sauces, sweeteners, and herbs for vegan.
 Use these options to extend your spice collection.
 By trying out the different varieties of those ‘flavor makers’, your vegan menu will never taste boring.
 Here are some various flavor makers for vegan:

 - smoked paprika

 - tomato sauce